NameLord/Reyna-Valorant-Clone/README.md

-# The game is beiing revived and update will come soon.

 - Idea was from: https://scratch.mit.edu/users/high_digital/
 - State of the Game: The game is FAR Away from Finish, It takes time to introduce features like Mobility or Abilities or even new things such as Custom content from other games.
 - Game Engine: `OLD: GMS 1.4.9999` -> `NEW: GMS 2.2.5`